 By Shital Pradhan

-It is more or less a forgotten part in the development process of the then small Himalayan kingdom, Sikkim.
-An introduction to the coinage system in Sikkim ceased the way it got started.
-A study in the coinage system of Sikkim puts light on the time period of the socio-economic and political history of the then small state.
-The coins of Sikkim ended the way it appeared, it came from nowhere and finally it got lost out in the darkness.
+It is more or less a forgotten part of the development process of the then-small Himalayan kingdom, Sikkim.
+The introduction of the coinage system in Sikkim ceased the way it had started.
+A study of the coinage system of Sikkim sheds light on the socio-economic and political history of the then-small state.
+The coins of Sikkim ended the way they appeared; they came from nowhere, and finally, they got lost out in the darkness.
 A handful of people around Sikkim and in the districts of Darjeeling now have these rare items in their collections.
-The coin of Sikkim is much sought after by numismatists interested in countries that are no more in existence today.
+The coin of Sikkim is much sought after by numismatists interested in countries that no longer exist today.

-Prior to the British invasion to the land of Sikkim, money revenue was never heard.
-Sikkim being an agricultural foreground some parts of food grains were given to the king as tax.
-Trade was carried where things were exchanged between individuals.
-This system was even prevalent even in the mid-19th century; oranges were exchanged with that of a hen while broomstick with bamboo caskets and many other things were exchanged as per the need.
-It was only after the permission from the British officials in 1849 AD the coins of Nepal were accepted as legal tender.
+Before the British invasion of the land of Sikkim, Money revenue was never heard.
+Sikkim, being an agricultural foreground, gave some parts of food grains to the king as tax.
+Trade was carried out where things were exchanged between individuals.
+This system was prevalent even in the mid-19th century; oranges were exchanged with a hen while broomsticks with bamboo caskets and many other things were exchanged as needed.
+It was only after permission from British officials in 1849 AD that Nepal's coins were accepted as legal tender.

-There were six Taksari families in Sikkim who were addressed as “Taksari”.
+Six Taksari families in Sikkim were addressed as “Taksari”.
 Those Taksari included Lachhimidas Pradhan, Kancha Chandrabir Pradhan, Chandbir Pradhan Maskey of Pakyong, Jitman Singh Pradhan, Prasad Singh Chettri of Tarku Estate and Bharaddoj Gurung of Khani Goan.

-Lachhimidas Pradhan, a newar tradesman who fled Nepal was the man behind extracting copper from the mines in Sikkim.
-It was in the year 1868, Lachhimidas Pradhan and others secured a mining lease for copper mines and agriculture estates in Sikkim.
-The then Maharaja of Sikkim Thutob Namgyal took interest in the minting of the coins in Sikkim and asked for the approval form the British authority.
-It was finally in July 20, 1881, a letter from the Secretary, Government of Indian in the Foreign Department intimated the Government of Bengal that there was no objection to the request of the Maharaja of Sikkim to make Dooba pice at the copper mines within the territory of Sikkim.
-British had no problem in letting the small and poor country of Sikkim setting their own minting.
+Lachhimidas Pradhan, a newar tradesman who fled Nepal, was the man behind extracting copper from the mines in Sikkim.
+It was in the year 1868 that Lachhimidas Pradhan and others secured a mining lease for copper mines and agriculture estates in Sikkim.
+Then, the Maharaja of Sikkim, Thutob Namgyal, took an interest in minting the coins in Sikkim and asked for approval from the British authority.
+It was finally, on July 20, 1881, a letter from the Secretary, Government of India in the Foreign Department intimated to the Government of Bengal that there was no objection to the request of the Maharaja of Sikkim to make Dooba price at the copper mines within the territory of Sikkim.
+British had no problem in letting the small and poor country of Sikkim set their own minting.

-Pranab Kumar Bhattacharya in his book “Aspect of Cultural History of Sikkim” writes the coins of Sikkim known so far are of two types.
-Dooba Paisa also known as Doli or Dheba lump made of copper.
-These coins were cut out of copper sheet to a particular size and weight.
-They are plain on both observe and reverse, weighs around 8.265gms to 10.755gms.
-These small metal are found to be 1.7 x 1.4 cm to 1,9 x 1.3 cm in size.
-The minting of Dooba Paisa began sometime in 1882 AD i.e. 1939 according to Nepali calendar.
+Pranab Kumar Bhattacharya, in his book "Aspect of Cultural History of Sikkim,” writes the coins of Sikkim known so far are of two types.
+Dooba Paisa, also known as Doli or Dheba lump, is made of copper.
+These coins were cut from copper sheets to a particular size and weight.
+They are plain on both observe and reverse and weigh around 8.265gms to 10.755gms.
+These minor metals are 1.7 x 1.4 cm to 1,9 x 1.3 cm in size.
+The minting of Dooba Paisa began sometime in 1882 AD, i.e., 1939, according to the Nepali calendar.

-It should be noted that coins of Sikkim had been highly influenced by that of Nepal and similar types of Dooba and Chepte Paisa were also found in Nepal.
-The inscription was also written in devengari script and bore the Nepali calendar year 1939 to 1942.
-The weights of Sikkim coins vary from 4.18gms to 5.55gms whereas the copper coins of Nepal range from 4.8gms to 10gms.
+It should be noted that the coins of Sikkim had been highly influenced by those of Nepal and similar types of Dooba and Chepte Paisa were also found in Nepal.
+The inscription was also written in Devanagari script and bore the Nepali calendar year 1939 to 1942.
+The weights of Sikkim coins vary from 4.18gms to 5.55gms, whereas the copper coins of Nepal range from 4.8gms to 10gms.

-The second type of coin the Chepte Paisa is “fashioned in a rude way with the hammer and anvil and has plain unmilled edges.
-Stamping is carried out in a similarly rough manner, one workman holding the piece of metal between the dies, whilst a second with a blow from a heavy hammer complete the coin.
+The second type of coin, the Chepte Paisa, is “fashioned rudely with the hammer and anvil and has plain unmilled edges.
+Stamping is carried out in a similarly rough manner, with one workman holding the piece of metal between the dies, while a second with a blow from a heavy hammer completes the coin.
 With very few inceptions, the coins bear only portions of the inscriptions carried by the dies”.

-The Chepte Paisa is more or less circular in shape with inscription “ Sri Sri Sri Sikkim Sarkar Maharaj” written on observe and “Sri Sri Sri Sikkim Sarkar” in the reverse.
-It weighs around 7.60gms and is around 2.6cm in size.
-A floral design on the edge of both sides of the coins has also been found.
-The coins of Sikkim do not bear any mint mark but it appears that the minting of these coins was generally done in places near of Tukkhani and Pacheykhani.
+The Chepte Paisa is more or less circular in shape with the inscription “ Sri Sri Sri Sikkim Sarkar Maharaj” written on observe and “Sri Sri Sri Sikkim Sarkar" in the reverse.
+It weighs around 7.60 grams and is around 2.6cm in size.
+A floral design was also found on the edge of both sides of the coins.
+The coins of Sikkim do not bear any mint mark, but it appears that the minting of these coins was generally done in places near Tukkhani and Pacheykhani.

-The new beginning in the decimal history of currency in Sikkim was short lived.
-The new coins were accepted as the legal tender in the territories of Nepal.
-But the inconvenience provided by the traders of Nepal the coins of Sikkim had a setback to face.
-The Newar traders presented the petition to the Prime Minister of Nepal to put restriction on the Sikkim currency within Nepal territory.
+The new beginning in the decimal history of currency in Sikkim was short-lived.
+The new coins were accepted as legal tender in the Nepali territories.
+However, the inconvenience provided by the traders of Nepal, the coins of Sikkim, had a setback to face.
+The Newar traders presented the petition to the Prime Minister of Nepal to put restrictions on the Sikkim currency within Nepal territory.

 It was in the month of September-October 1885 a letter was send to Lachhimidas Pradhan in Sikkim by Col. Gajraj Singh Thapa forwarding a restriction of the entry of the coins of Sikkim into the boundary of Nepal and said that the pice of Sikkim was found to be lesser in weight than that of Nepal.
 This was a big blow to the rising economic development of the small state.